Blog

 This isn't a flaw in Cowork.
 It's a fundamental mismatch between the tool's design assumptions and how knowledge work operates.

-The Enterprise Adoption Crisis Nobody's Talking About
+The Enterprise Adoption Crisis Everyone's Talking About

 Despite billions in AI investment, adoption patterns reveal a troubling reality.
 While 76% of AI use cases are now purchased rather than built internally, individual users are driving adoption through product-led growth at 4x the rate of traditional software.